mandiladitya/K8-Deployments/Deployments vs StatefulSets vs DaemonSets.md

 - If the primary goes down, any of the secondary replica will become primary and the StatefulSet controller will create a new replica in account of the one that went down, which will now become a secondary replica.

 <img src="https://miro.medium.com/max/875/1*dh5O8yRAbdXHjmVnu9IfzA.png" style="width:50%"></img>
+In case if postgres-0 went down, now postgres-1 became the primary replica

 -----------------------------------------------------------